ElenaAntonelli/Semi-Supervised-Learning-Methods-and-Implementations/README.md

 ## 📘 Executive Summary

-The thesis explores semi-supervised learning approaches in scenarios where labeled data are limited while unlabeled data are widely available.
+This thesis explores semi-supervised learning approaches in scenarios where labeled data are limited while unlabeled data are widely available.
 In recent years, the growing availability of large-scale datasets has highlighted the limitations of traditional supervised learning methods, since obtaining reliable labels is often expensive, time-consuming, and impractical in many real-world applications.
 Semi-supervised learning addresses this issue by integrating both labeled and unlabeled data during the learning process.

 The project mainly focuses on semi-supervised classification methods, investigating how unlabeled samples can support class assignment when only a small amount of labeled data is available.
 In addition, semi-supervised clustering techniques were analyzed to study how partial supervision can provide useful information about data organization and cluster structure.